green-coding-solutions/green-metrics-tool/README.md

 Docker config should be finished right after installing through apt.

-If you want rootless mode however be sure to follow the instructions here: https://docs.docker.com/engine/security/rootless/
+If you want rootless mode however be sure to follow the instructions here: https://docs.docker.com/engine/security/rootless/ After running the dockerd-rootless-setuptool.sh script, you may need to add some lines to your .bashrc file.

 And you must also enable the cgroup2 support with the metrics granted for the user: https://rootlesscontaine.rs/getting-started/common/cgroup2/
+Make sure to also enable the CPU, CPUTSET, and I/O delegation.

 ### Postgres
 `sudo -i -u postgres`